Mxfork/get-touch/README.md

 # get-touch: A Cross-Chain Bridge Event Listener Simulation

-This repository contains a detailed Python script that simulates the core component of a cross-chain bridge: the event listener and relayer.
+This project is a Python-based simulation of a core component in a cross-chain bridge: the event listener and relayer.
 This component is responsible for listening for specific events on a source blockchain (e.g., users locking tokens) and relaying that information to a destination blockchain to complete the cross-chain action (e.g., minting wrapped tokens).

-This script is an educational tool designed to demonstrate the architecture of a relayer.
+This script is an educational tool designed to demonstrate a relayer's architecture.
 It simulates the necessary logic without sending real transactions, making it safe for experimentation and development.

 ## Concept